JuliaData/DataFrames.jl/docs/src/man/reshaping_and_pivoting.md

 The stacked `DataFrame` that results includes all of the columns not specified to be stacked.
 These are repeated for each stacked column.
-These are normally refered to as identifier (id) columns.
+These are normally referred to as identifier (id) columns.
 In addition to the id columns, two additional columns labeled `:variable` and `:values` contain the column identifier and the stacked columns.